Reformat the vcf output of lumpy-sv

 This is just done using the tool Select lines that match an expression (Galaxy Version 1.0.1) with the parameter

-• Select lines from: 9: Variant Lumpy Calling
+9: Variant Lumpy Calling - that:

-• the pattern: ^#
+matching - the pattern:

 2. Save the rest of the vcf file in another Dataset